 3. Pay essential bills

-If you are worried about being able to pay all your bills, prioritize essential bills first.
-Sorting through your bills and prioritizing them serves two purposes:
+A majority of employed Americans (55 percent) say their income has not kept up with the increase in household expenses due to inflation, a recent Bankrate survey found.
+If you’re worried about being able to pay all your bills, prioritize essential bills first.
+Sorting through your bills and prioritizing them serves multiple purposes:

 You won’t really know if you’re making progress if you don’t track it.
 Make sure you know where you stand.

 “Do the work to figure out your exact financial situation,” says Tracey Bissett, president at Bissett Financial Fitness.
-Tracking your progress lets you know whether the actions you are taking are moving the needle.
+Tracking your progress lets you know whether the actions you’re taking are moving the needle.

 6. Talk to your lenders